rufilboss/100DaysOfDevOps/Day 20 -Auto-Scaling Group using Terraform/day20.md

 * One of the available lifecycle settings are create_before_destroy, which, if set to true, tells Terraform to always create a replacement resource before destroying the original resource.
 For example, if you set create_before_destroy to true on an EC2 Instance, then whenever you make a change to that Instance, Terraform will first create a new EC2 Instance, wait for it to come up, and then remove the old EC2 Instance.

+* The catch with the create_before_destroy the parameter is that if you set it to true on resource X, you also have to set it to true on every resource that X depends on (if you forget, you’ll get errors about cyclical dependencies).
+In the case of the launch configuration, that means you need to set create_before_destroy to true on the security group